AbdelrhmanReda17/Advanced-Data-Structures/Suffix Tree/README.md

 This is a compact implementation of a Suffix Tree in C++, adhering to specific constraints.
 The Suffix Tree is constructed according to the requirements outlined in the provided specifications.
 The implementation includes a Search operation for substrings.

 ## Folder Structure
-- `suffix_tree.cpp`: The main C++ source file containing the implementation of the Suffix Tree.
+- `SuffixTree.cpp`: The main C++ source file containing the implementation of the Suffix Tree.
-- `suffixnode.cpp`: The implementation of the SuffixNode class.
+- `SuffixNode.cpp`: The implementation of the SuffixNode class.
-- `suffixnode.h`: The header file for the SuffixNode class.
+- `SuffixNode.h`: The header file for the SuffixNode class.
-- `suffixtree.h`: The header file for the SuffixTree class.
+- `SuffixTree.h`: The header file for the SuffixTree class.
 ## Constraints

 - The implementation does not use any built-in functions except `<cstdlib>`, `<cstdio>`, `<cstring>`, and `<iostream>`.